 ( Source: Raghavan37 )

-Last but not the least, Tso Moriri lake which is one of the largest of the high altitude lake in Ladakh at 4,522 m (14,836 ft).
-The lake is formed by melting of snow from the mountains.
+Last but not the least, Tso Moriri lake which is one of the largest of the high altitude lakes in Ladakh at 4,522 m (14,836 ft).
+The lake is formed from the snow melting from the mountains.
 The chances of visiting this lake are quite dicey during winter.
 But if the weather is good then you can certainly try your luck.